ManuelBruch/PhD_Files/README.md

   1. [differential_expression_analysis.py](Proteomics_Data_Analysis/Python_code/differential_expression_analysis.py):
        - Reads in data after exporting them from Perseus.
-       - uses the Protein IDs assigned in the MaxQuant search to search NCBI for associated entries and fetch genome locations of the corresponding genes.
+       - Uses the Protein IDs assigned in the MaxQuant search to search NCBI for associated entries and fetch genome locations of the corresponding genes.
-       - writes these locations (chromosome 1, chromosome 2 or pHG1) into the original dataframe and saves it.
+       - Writes these locations (chromosome 1, chromosome 2 or pHG1) into the original dataframe and saves it.
   2. [proteomics_PCA.py](Proteomics_Data_Analysis/Python_code/proteomics_PCA.py):
        - Runs a principal component analysis (PCA) on the data extracted from Perseus.
   3. [format_PRISM_results.py](Proteomics_Data_Analysis/Python_code/format_PRISM_results.py):